dqops/dqo/docs/checks/column/anomaly/sum-anomaly.md

 **Check description**

 Verifies that the sum in a column is within a percentile from measurements made during the last 90 days.
+Calculates the sum of each daily partition and detect anomalies between daily partitions.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|